 All three models performed well, and all three models produce similar results.
 Model 21.1 provided an overall better fit than Model 19.1; however, the fit made a trade-off in providing an improved fit to the longline survey, length composition, and recruitment while degrading the fit to the bottom trawl survey.
 Because of the addition of the beach seine survey index data Model 21.2 could not be directly compared to the other two models using overall likelihoods.
-Model 21.2 provided a better fit to all of the conditional age at length data.
-However, the seine data index was in conflict with the longline and trawl surveys resulting in a worse fit for these two.
-While all three models performed well in the retrospective analyses, Model 19.1 performed marginally better in the spawning stock biomass retrospective analysis and Model 21.2 performed marginally better in the recruitment retrospective analysis.
+Model 21.2 provided a better fit to all the conditional age at length data.
+However, the seine data index conflicted with the longline and trawl surveys resulting in a worse fit for these two.
+While all three models performed well in the retrospective analyses, Model 19.1 performed marginally better in the SSB retrospective analysis and Model 21.2 performed marginally better in the recruitment retrospective analysis.
 A leave-one-out analysis was performed where all data for a single year were removed back to 11 years and changes in the variance of parameters and derived quantities evaluated.
 In this analysis all three models performed similarly with rather low bias.
-However, Model 21.2 showed the least bias in the unfished spawning biomass, 2022 spawning stock biomass, and 2022 ABC.
-In particular, the removal of the 2021 data from Models 19.1 and 21.1 resulted in a substantial change in unfished spawning biomass, 2022 spawning stock biomass, and 2022 ABC, while the change in results from Model 21.2 were substantially lower.
+However, Model 21.2 showed the least bias in the unfished SSB, 2022 SSB, and 2022 ABC.
+In particular, the removal of the 2021 data from Models 19.1 and 21.1 resulted in a substantial change in unfished SSB, 2022 SSB, and 2022 ABC, while the change in results from Models 19.1 and 21.1 were substantially lower.
 The largest differences among models were in the projections.
-Model 19.1 and 21.1 assume average 1977-2019 recruitment, growth, and natural mortality after 2020.
+Models 19.1 and 21.1 assume average 1977-2019 recruitment, growth, and natural mortality after 2020.
 For Model 21.2 the authors of the assessment presented two different assumptions; Projection A assumes environmental conditions after 2021 will match the 1977-2021 average, Projection B assumes that the environmental conditions after 2021 will match the 2012-2021 average.
 Projection B was provided because conditions for 2012-2021 in the GOA have been decidedly warmer than previous decades in the time series and projections by the IPCC suggests the warming trend will continue and worsen in the coming decades.

-Key results for both projections are presented in Table 16 and Table 17 and Figure 10
+Key results for both projections are presented in Table 16 and Table 17 and Figure 10.